hashicorp/terraform-website/content/source/docs/enterprise/admin/customization.html.md

 ## Support Email

-The support email address is used in system emails and other contact details.
+The support email address is used in system emails, error pages, and all other situations the user would be prompted to contact support.
 It defaults to support@hashicorp.com.
 If you'd like  users of your instance to reach out to a specific person or team when they have issues, it can be changed to a local email address.
-This email will be shown on all error pages and other situations where we would instruct the user to contact support for assistance.